AaronEhambram/hypascore_localization/README.md

 7. [License](#License)

 ## <a name="Dependencies"></a>Dependencies
-The code is tested on Ubuntu 18.04 with ROS melodic and with Ubuntu 20.04 with ROS noetic.
+The code is tested on Ubuntu 18.04 with ROS melodic and on Ubuntu 20.04 with ROS noetic.
 Note that you need to select the right branch depending on which distribution you are using.
+The main branch is dedicated for Ubuntu 20.04 with ROS noetic.

-You need to install the following framework/libraries:
+You need to install the following frameworks/libraries:
 1. [Installl ROS](http://wiki.ros.org/noetic/Installation/Ubuntu)
 2. [Install CUDA](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html): We recommend the [deb (local) installation](https://developer.nvidia.com/cuda-downloads?target_os=Linux&target_arch=x86_64&Distribution=Ubuntu&target_version=20.04&target_type=deb_local).
 Do not forget to export  the `PATH` and `LD_LIBRARY_PATH`.
 For example you can add the following lines to the .bashrc:
 ```bash